JAForbes/blog/framework/readme.md

 ?Framework? is inspired by CycleJS's simplicity and mithril's component architecture.
-I wrote this library because I wasn't into RxJS verbosity, CycleJS selectors in the DOM driver and mithril's reliance on controller constructors and over abstraction over the diff lifecycle.
+I wrote this library because I wasn't into RxJS verbosity, CycleJS selectors in the DOM driver and mithril's controller constructors and over abstraction over the diff lifecycle.

 This library will feel very familiar to users of Mithril.
 I believe it takes all the best ideas from both libraries.